guillaumemeyer/BlingPoint/README.md

 - Follow <a href='https://twitter.com/blingpoint'>@blingpoint on Twitter</a>
 - Troubleshooting? <a href='https://github.com/guillaumemeyer/BlingPoint/issues/new'>Open an issue</a>

-ABOUT :
+## ABOUT
 BlingPoint was built &amp; designed by a developer for developers.
 As a single minified javascript file, BlingPoint is easy to deploy :
-- Using this bookmarklet to inject it dynamically into any SharePoint page
+- Using a bookmarklet to inject it dynamically into any SharePoint page
-- By registering a script in your site MasterPage
+- By registering a script tag in your site MasterPage
-- Using the kindly provided Sandbox solution
+- Using a kindly provided Sandbox solution to register a new ScriptLink

-LICENCE :
+## LICENCE
 BlingPoint is released under the terms of the MIT license.

 Copyright (c) 2012-2013 Guillaume Meyer
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),